Keep Your F1 Status

 - Completed USCIS Form I-539 for reinstatement to F1 status (Link will open in a new window)

-- Money order for the filing fee (Link will open in a new window)
+- Check or money order for the filing fee (Link will open in a new window)

 - USCIS should issue a receipt within 4 weeks.
+Once you receive this notice you should provide a copy to International Admissions.
 You can use the receipt to check your status online at the USCIS website (Link will open in a new window).

 When will I know if my visa has been reinstated?